-Designed specifically for Washington University undergraduate students, this program allows students to earn both an undergraduate degree and a Master of Public Health in a total of five years.
+The 3-2 MPH program was designed specifically for Washington University undergraduate students, an it allows students to earn both an undergraduate degree and a Master of Public Health in a total of five years.

 What is Public Health?